-Two of my close friends were involved in cultureSHOCK, an annual cultural showcase put on by Columbia University’s Asian American Alliance: Kyoko Hirose, a passionate powerhouse of a young woman and co-director of the show, and my suitemate, Soorim Lee, an incredibly talented and skilled filmmaker.
+Two of my close friends were involved in cultureSHOCK, an annual cultural showcase put on by Columbia University’s Asian American Alliance.
 I watched them, along with the rest of AAA’s board, work tirelessly to put the show together, organizing logistics in my lounge and going out to the city for weekends on end to film content.
 Of course, I bought a ticket to the show.

 Now, I know you’re reading this article for the tea on Nimesh Patel, the comedian whose set was cut short at the event.
 The thing is, cultureSHOCK was so much more than him: The show made powerful statements about reclaiming Asian-American identity, all while showcasing immense talent in fashion, dance, and music.
 Students shared their stories, included people from across the gender spectrum and a plethora of Asian cultures, and advocated for allyship in the Asian community.
 Unfortunately, the very last act caused the event to take a jarring left turn.

 The news articles I’ve read give the impression that Patel told some controversial jokes that caused PC outrage, but the performance was just a trainwreck.
 While Patel started with strong laughs, he soon hit a controversial joke that earned mixed reactions.
 Instead of moving on, Patel warned us that he’s from an older generation (this guy is only 32), and then delivered the usual condescending and presumptuous spiel about how we need to learn about the “real world.”
 I thought, “Relax, you just got on stage.”
 Patel presented himself as arrogant and almost contemptuous toward the audience he was meant to entertain.
 Later, he even said, “Well, I’m already paid,” setting the tone of his performance.